geomstats/geomstats/docs/examples.rst

 You can find examples in the repository
 `examples <https://github.com/geomstats/geomstats/tree/master/examples>`_ of geomstats.
-You can run them from the command line as follows.
+If you have installed geomstats via Git, you can run them from the command line as follows.

 .. code-block:: bash